-Word of the Week for 1/13/2020 by Walker McDade, GMC Prep Cadet
+Word of the Week for 2/17/2020 by Carson Waters, GMC Prep Cadet

 Please join us in our Annual Fund efforts and participate in the One Word.
 One Gift. campaign.
 Share one word that describes what Georgia Military College means to you and give one gift to help future students have the chance to write their own GMC stories.